overturetool/overturetool.github.io/publications/PlannedPublications.md

 #### Conferences / Journals

 ## In preparation
-- A Formal Modeling Tool for Exploratory Modeling in Software Development, Tomohiro Oda, Keijiro Araki and Peter Gorm Larsen.
-To be submitted to IEICE Transactions on Information and Systems, Special Section on Formal Approach
 -   The Execution Semantics of VDM Real-Time in a Co-Simulation Environment (Kenneth Lausdahl, Joey Coleman and Peter Gorm Larsen, new venue needs to be found)